Western Nebraska Community College: Academics

 Western Nebraska Community College is a public community college.
 As of 2025, 950 students go to the college.
 The college includes 61 fields of study.
 Major Fields of Study include Business Administration, Registered Nursing, Teacher Education and Professional Development, Electrical Power and Transmission Installation, and Vehicle Maintenance and Repair Technologies.

 Campuses

 Western Nebraska Community College's main campus is in Scottsbluff.
 The college also has campuses in Sidney and Alliance.
 The Scottsbluff campus is also used for administration and sports.
-The campus in Sidney includes the Aviation Maintinence program and the Innovation and Entrepreneurship.
-The Alliance campus was the original home of the nursing school, and also includes the Power line & Construction Maintinence program.
+The campus in Sidney includes the Aviation Maintenance program and the Innovation and Entrepreneurship.
+The Alliance campus was the original home of the nursing school and also includes the Power line & Construction Maintenance program.